 - I’m not lovable.
 Somewhere somehow this person was taught that they were not worthy of love.
 Even if you give them all of the attention in the world they will probably continue to feel this way until they come to see themselves as lovable.
-In fact in these cases, the more you show them attention and love, the worse they often get due to something labeled cognitive dissonance.
-CD is the discomfort a person feel when they try to hold onto two contradictory beliefs at the same time.
+In fact, in these cases, the more you show them attention and love, the worse they often get due to something labeled cognitive dissonance.
+CD is the discomfort a person feels when they try to hold onto two contradictory beliefs at the same time.
 They believe they are unlovable, but they know you love them.
 In an effort to make one of them true, they may take the path of least resistance and seemingly more comfort and either make you work to prove your love by trying to make you jealous or push you away so that when you finally give up they can maintain their belief that they are unlovable.

 - I have other options.
 Sometimes the person is safety motivated and they just need to know that they have other options open to them.
 Sad but true.
 If you are a little jealous then you will keep working hard to make them happy and if you end up being a dud, well at least they have other options.
 In this situation, the clock is always ticking whether it is with a job or a significant other.
 They are always calculating and hedging their bets to prevent loss.
 They are never “all in” and if you don’t prove yourself to be a sure thing within a certain window, they will cash in their chips.
 If you can accept this and are a person that likes the feeling of “winning” then this might work for you for a while.
 Just know that if you have too many bad days, they are out of there or you are going to be fired.

 - I don’t like you anymore, but I am too scared to tell you so I just want you to get mad and break up with me or quit.
 This is the cowards way out and you just need to accept it or suffer.
-They will never tell you how they feel really, because they would mean that they have to take too much responsibility for their emotional lives and chances are they were hurt or something so long ago and it goes so deep that their default is to avoid confrontation.
-All you can do these situations is to resolve yourself to suffering until circumstances end it. i.e. the company downsizes, your partner just disappears one day, your parent passes away.
+They will never tell you how they feel really, because that would mean that they have to take too much responsibility for their emotional lives and chances are they were hurt or something so long ago and it goes so deep that their default is to avoid confrontation.
+All you can do in these situations is to resolve yourself to suffering until circumstances end it. i.e. the company downsizes, your partner just disappears one day, your parent passes away.
 These relationships will always end painfully.
 The only way to lesson the pain is for you to take responsibility for both sides.
 If you have that kind of juice then go for it.
-But if you are waiting for them to own up–fuggeddaboutit.
+But if you are waiting for them to own up, fuggeddaboutit.
 The best you can hope for is that they will send someone else to tell you.

 Well that’s it for my top 5 translations.
 I have a lot more but I charge for those, because they get increasingly complicated and make my body hurt just thinking about them.
-While these translations are most easily applied to romantic relationships, I think that with a little creativity you can see how they can run the gamut of human relations from family to work.
+While these translations are most easily applied to romantic relationships, I think that with a little creativity you can see how they can run the gamut of human relations from family to work to even church.
 If there’s one thing I have discovered about people it’s that many of us have a limited amount of tools in our emotional toolbox (no offense) and little interest in picking up new ones.
 It seems to me that we typically use whatever emotional access we developed as children and use it even in situations where it doesn’t apply.
 I am calling this out, because I think we have the ability to move beyond jealousy and into responsible communicating, but in order to get there more of us are going to have to be willing to take the pain.